 \subsection{Semantic Field in LM Latent Space}

-Based on vocabulary-defined semantics, the semantics of latent representations can be regarded as the overlapping impact of ``semantic fields''~\cite{Gu2024RealizingDI}.
+Based on vocabulary-defined semantics, the semantics of hidden states can be regarded as the overlapping impact of ``semantic fields''~\cite{gu2024vocabularydefinedsemanticslatentspace,gu2025semetrainingfreelanguagemodel}.
 The semantic field is similar to the field term in physics, such as electric field, where the electric strength relies on the distance to the center of the field (the electric pole).
 The corresponding probabilities on the vocabulary of a representation can be directly computed with its locations in the semantic fields in the latent space, as shown in \cref{fig:logits}.
 In contrast, in common practice, the representations in last-layer latent space will undergo a dimensional change to be computed as logits, and then be normalized as the probabilities on the vocabulary.
 The dimensional change causes entanglement of semantics, and exacerbates the computation complexity.

-The semantics of LM latent space is decided by the semantic fields~\cite{Gu2024RealizingDI}.
+The semantics of LM latent space is decided by semantic fields~\cite{gu2024vocabularydefinedsemanticslatentspace,gu2025semetrainingfreelanguagemodel}.
 For each label in the vocabulary, there is a corresponding semantic field in the latent space.
-The pole of a semantic field is called semantic base, representing an unmixed and purest meaning.
-If representations are closer to a semantic base, they tend to share the meaning of that semantic base.
+The pole of each semantic field is called ``semantic basis'', representing an unmixed and purest meaning.
+If the nearest semantic basis to latent representations is the same one, they tend to share the meaning of that semantic basis.
 The semantic meaning of a representation in the latent space is decided by the overlapping impact of multiple semantic fields.

 The computation of semantic bases is simple.
-At the LM input side, we multiply onehot embedding $\vec{e}$ by the embedding matrix $\mathbb{W}_{i}$ to obtain the semantic base $\vec{r}_{i}=\vec{e}\cdot\mathbb{W}_{i}$.
+At the LM input side, we multiply onehot embedding $\vec{e}$ by the embedding matrix $\mathbb{W}_{i}$ to obtain the semantic basis $\vec{r}_{i}=\vec{e}\cdot\mathbb{W}_{i}$.
 At the LM output side, due to the opposite operation direction between the embeddings and the representations, we turn to use the pseudoinverse of the LM-head matrix $\mathbb{W}_{o}^+$.
-We multiply onehot embedding $\vec{e}$ by the pseudoinverse matrix to obtain the semantic base $\vec{r}_{o}=\vec{e}\cdot\mathbb{W}_{o}^+$.
+We multiply onehot embedding $\vec{e}$ by the pseudoinverse matrix to obtain the semantic basis $\vec{r}_{o}=\vec{e}\cdot\mathbb{W}_{o}^+$.
 Since LM vocabulary is required in the computations, semantic bases only exist in the embedding latent space and the last-layer latent space.